reichertc2/data-structures-and-algorithms/python/stack_queue_animal_shelter/README.md

-# Challenge Summary 10
+# Challenge Summary 12
-Stack and Queue
+First-in, First out Animal Shelter.

 ## Specifications
 - Read all of these instructions carefully.